creatica-soft/openstack-alpinelinux/README.md

 - compute nodes
 - sample alpine-based VM with all dependent openstack objects

 The openstack components and its prerequisites (except ovn and python openstack client, which are installed on each controller node) are built in linux containers based on alpine-3.xx (default) distributions.
-Ubuntu containers were initially used but their automation is no longer maintained, except for mariadb galera cluster.
+Ubuntu containers are used for mariadb galera cluster.
+Default database cluster is postgresql which runs in alpine container.

 Linux containers rely on ceph cluster as a backing storage and connect to OVN network cluster.